jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 administrative privileges on the host machine.
 -------------------------------------------------------------------------------

+Run the demonstration class to see the remote debugger in action:
 1. On the host machine, look for the directory you installed Eclipse into (the directory that contains the "eclipse" directory).
 In this directory, navigate to eclipse/plugins/